 Pursuant to a Capital Pledge Agreement with Prairie Center Metropolitan District No. 3 (Operating District), the District is obligated to impose annually in each of the years 2006-2030 a mill levy of 25.000 mills, subject to certain adjustments related to changes in the ratio of actual to assessed value, and remit property tax revenues derived from such mill levy, together with facilities fees and a portion of specific ownership taxes, to the Operating District to pay for the principal and interest on bonds issued by the Operating District.
-Further, a Facilities Funding, Construction and Operations Agreement with all other Districts obligates the District to transfer net property taxes derived from an Operation and Maintenance mill levy, together with a portion of specific ownership taxes, to the Operating District to pay for general and administrative expenditures.
+Further, a Facilities Funding, Construction and Operations Agreement with all other Districts obligates the District to transfer net property taxes, to the Operating District to pay for general and administrative expenditures.

-PRAIRIE CENTER METROPOLITAN DISTRICT NO. 4 2024 BUDGET SUMMARY OF SIGNIFICANT ASSUMPTIONS
+PRAIRIE CENTER METROPOLITAN DISTRICT NO. 4 2025 BUDGET SUMMARY OF SIGNIFICANT ASSUMPTIONS